noufyahya/SQL_Product_Analytics_SaaS/README.md

 <img width="350" height="371" alt="Image" src="https://github.com/user-attachments/assets/4f6c16c4-6dc7-4d7f-b1f7-03f28c9aa075" />

 ▶️ High sales alone are NOT a reliable indicator of product success.
-The “Marketing Suite” demonstrates this, although it has strong revenue(sales), its  ➖negative margin highlights cost or pricing issues that reduce overall **profitability**.
+The “Marketing Suite” demonstrates this, although it has strong revenue(sales), its  ➖negative margin highlights cost or pricing issues that reduce overall profitability.
+▶️ This indicates inefficient cost structure or underpricing.
+Continuing to scale this product without addressing margin leakage could reduce overall profitability.
+A pricing review or cost optimization initiative is required before further expansion.